wismh/wind-engine/docs/sdd.md

 ### 2.2 Non-goals (v1)

-- Hot reload, multi-window.
+- Hot reload.
 - 3D spatial audio, Doppler, HRTF.
 - JSON/ScriptableObject sound banks in C++ (`GameSounds { … }` with hardcoded volume).
 Volume/pitch live in audio `.meta`.
 - Pitch re-roll every looping-SFX cycle (Lumenwake `LateUpdate` trick) — API may appear later.
-- Sharing one process between multiple games.
+- Sharing one process between multiple games (multiple `IGame` instances).
+Multiple **windows** for one running game is in scope — see §21.
 - Building or mutating visual trees from game C++ as the supported UI API (tests may construct trees).
 - Transform parenting, scene-graph matrices, or auto Y-sort unless a later `sort_mode` is added.
+- Per-pixel (framebuffer-alpha) click-through. v1 click-through is bounding-box hit-test only (§21.4).